ScaledMarkets/dabl/langref/README.md

 (see [Processing Phases](#processing-phases) below).
 The concatenation operator
 is the caret symbol: `^`.
-For example, the following concatenation is performed during source analysis to produce the value `abcde`:
+For example, the following concatenation is performed during source analysis to produce the value `"abcde"`:
 ```
-ab ^ cde
+"ab" ^ "cde"
 ```

 ## Allowed Characters